Back to Blog

 But authenticity doesn't mean winging it.
 You still need structure.
 You still need follow-up.
 You still need templates you can adapt quickly without reinventing every email from scratch.

 This guide provides founder-specific sales email sequences: first outreach, follow-ups, demo requests, proposal follow-through, and everything in between.
 These templates work because they sound like a founder wrote them, not like they came from a sales playbook.
+If you are looking for a broader overview of startup email priorities, our startup email sequence guide covers what to build first when resources are limited.

 Why Founder Sales Emails Are Different